graphhopper/directions-api/README.md

-GraphHopper Directions API for Business
+# GraphHopper Directions API for Business
 =======

-With the [ GraphHopper Directions API for Business](https://graphhopper.com/#directions-api) you get a reliable and fast routing service.
-Additionally to A-to-B routing with the Routing API it is possible to get all distances between all locations with our Matrix API.
+With the [ GraphHopper Directions API for Business](https://graphhopper.com/#directions-api) you get a reliable and fast routing service with world wide coverage.
+We offer a Routing API for A-to-B routing optionally with turn instructions and elevation data.
+Also it is possible to get all distances between all locations with our fast Matrix API.

 ## How to Start